imviv3kshukla/nixpkgs/doc/builders/images/binarycache.section.md

 }
 ```

+`rootPaths` _(list of derivations)_

-- `rootPaths` specifies a list of root derivations.
+: List of root derivations.
 The transitive closure of these derivations will be copied into the cache.